lovablelabs/docs/src/index.md

 Community support channel is usually the fastest way to get guidance about issues with GPT Engineer.

-Pro users get priority support from our support team through <a href="mailto:support@lovable.dev">**support@lovable.dev**</a>.
+Pro users get priority support from our support team through dedicated channel and <a href="mailto:support@lovable.dev">**support@lovable.dev**</a>.
 Please ensure that you are using the same email address you used to sign up for GPT Engineer so we can assist you effeciently.

-Please note that our team is located in the EU.
+Please note that our team is located in the Europe.
 While we do our best to reply during our regular business hours — and sometimes outside of them — do keep in mind that over weekends or outside of EU hours, responses may take longer.

 We appreciate your understanding. 🫶